BZFlag-Dev/bzflag/plugins/bzfscron/README.bzfscron.txt

 2,6-10/2	*	*	*	*	*	/say "Hey there"

-will run on the SECOND, SIXTH, EIGTH and TENTH minutes, since 2 hits the step value.
+will run on the SECOND, SIXTH, EIGHTH and TENTH minutes, since 2 hits the step value.
 Zero always matches the step value, no matter what the step value is.